We use cookies to collect anonymous data to help us improve your site browsing experience.

 If you are self-employed, you will need to provide evidence of your earnings, such as an HMRC self-assessment tax return or certified accounts for the previous year to support your claim.

-Loss of Benefit
+Loss of benefit

 You may be able to apply for loss of benefit if your benefit is withdrawn during your period of jury service.
 You should contact your local benefits office to advise them of the requirement for you to attend for jury service.
 If they tell you that they are going to withdraw your benefit during your period of jury service, you should ask the benefits office to complete a Certificate of Loss of Benefit which should be submitted alongside your claim.
 Without this certificate being completed and produced, payment cannot be made.